jupiterbjy/OpenAT/README.md

 So, we nailed down for using godot instead of unity.
 Not to mention unity's self-destruction with their TOS changes!

 During a bit short of a month's hardship, project finally is starting to (at least) run.
-Follow-up progress video will be linked here within 23, November.